VerisimilitudeX/VerisimilitudeX/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=Verisimilitude11.Verisimilitude11)

-Piyush Acharya is a freshman at Interlake High School.
-He is fueled by his passion for innovation and is eager to build on his academic foundations in chemistry, earth science, and math.
-His aptitude for sharing knowledge is the basis for the creation of this GitHub profile, where he showcases a glimpse of his learnings and successes, as well as his fun side.
-In his free time, he likes playing the piano, tennis, and swimming, as well as hiking with his family.
-Piyush aspires to major in a branch of science in college and use what he learns to improve everyday lives.
+Hi, I'm Piyush, a rising freshman at Interlake High School.
+I recently placed first in the U.S. Department of Energy's National Science Bowl which tests students' knowledge of chemistry, earth science, math, physics, and biology.

+I am highly passionate about advancing my skills in these fields as well as tying it with my passion for computer science.
+By continuing to do so, I will be able to apply what I have learned to make an impact on everyday lives.

+In my free time, I enjoy playing tennis, swimming, playing the piano, and biking with my family.

 <p align="left">
   <img width="45%" src="https://github-readme-stats.vercel.app/api?username=Verisimilitude11&count_private=trueshow_icons=true&theme=tokyonight&border_radius=15" />